 Top Two Confirmed Finalists Of Bigg Boss Telugu 6

+One cannot deny the fact that Bigg Boss Telugu is one of the most loved shows in Telugu states.
+If you are a huge fan of Bigg Boss Telugu, then, you are going to miss watching the show from December 20, 2022.
+The grand finale of Bigg Boss Telugu 6 will be held on December 18, 2022.

-Bigg Boss Telugu season 6 grand finale is set to be held in the second week of December.
-The show organizers are yet to announce the finale date of Bigg Boss Telugu 6.
-There is no clue who will win Bigg Boss Telugu 6.
+The show makers are yet to announce the grand finale date of Bigg Boss Telugu.
+If you are waiting to know who are the confirmed finalists of Bigg Boss Telugu 6, here you go.

-But, we have two confirmed finalists of Bigg Boss Telugu 6.
-According to our trusted sources, Singer Revanth and Adi Reddy are the confirmed two finalists in Bigg Boss Telugu.

-The buzz on social media suggests that the show organizers are planning to make Singer Revanth the winner of the show.
-Who do you think will win Bigg Boss Telugu 6?
-Let us know in the comments section below.
+Can you take wild guesses?
+There is no prize money for guessing the right answer, though.
+We are pretty sure that Singer Revanth and Shrihan are the two confirmed finalists of Bigg Boss Telugu 6.
+Their berth is confirmed for the grand finale.
+It remains to be seen who will clinch the title this season.

+Also Read: Double Elimination Confirmed For Bigg Boss Telugu 6 In Pre Finale Episode